2021 Ethiopian general election

-The 2021 Ethiopian general election to elect members of the House of Peoples' Representatives was held on 21 June 2021 and 30 September 2021.
+General elections were held in Ethiopia on 21 June and 30 September 2021 to elect members of the House of Peoples' Representatives.
 Regional elections were also held on those dates.

-The election was initially scheduled for 29 August 2020, but it was delayed due to the COVID-19 pandemic.
+The elections were initially scheduled for 29 August 2020, but it was delayed due to the COVID-19 pandemic.
 Regional and municipal council elections were also planned to be held at the same time.
 In May 2020, the sitting House of Peoples' Representatives voted to postpone the election until 2021.
 In late December 2020, the National Election Board of Ethiopia (NEBE) said the election would take place on 5 June 2021, before it was further delayed until 21 June.
 It was the first multi-party election in Ethiopia since the 2005 election.

 The Ethiopian People's Revolutionary Democratic Front (EPRDF), the political coalition that had dominated Ethiopian politics since the overthrow of the Derg regime in 1991, was dissolved on 1 December 2019.
 Three of its four-member parties, the Amhara Democratic Party (ADP), Oromo Democratic Party (ODP) and Southern Ethiopian People's Democratic Movement (SEPDM), merged to form the Prosperity Party, which inherited the EPRDF's role as the governing party.
 The last leader of the EPRDF, Prime Minister Abiy Ahmed, became the new party's first leader.

 Bekele Gerba and Jawar Mohammed, members of the Oromo Federalist Congress (OFC), were imprisoned on 30 June 2020, following a crackdown by the government after the murder of Hachalu Hundessa.
 On 19 September 2020, both were charged with terrorism.
 Jawar denied the charges and claimed the arrests were politically motivated.
 The OFC and the Oromo Liberation Front were planning to participate in the election but withdrew, claiming that the results would be rigged under the Prime Minister.

 The election was a landslide victory for the Prosperity Party.
 On 30 September 2021, voting took place in 47 constituencies of the Harari, SNNPR, and Somali regions.
 The House of Peoples' Representatives confirmed incumbent Abiy Ahmed as prime minister for a five-year term on 4 October 2021.
-African Union described the election as an improvement compared to the 2015 election and positively overall, urging the government to continue the commitment to democracy.
+The African Union described the election as an improvement compared to the 2015 election and positively overall, urging the government to continue the commitment to democracy.

+Electoral system

+The 547 members of the House of Peoples' Representatives (the lower chamber of parliament) were elected in single-member constituencies using the first-past-the-post system.